na-na-hi/renget/archive/tmd2many_words.md

 - While monospecies communities or settlements are very rare, most will end up finding they live in a village that shares one common type.
 Of course, it gets a little more obvious if the settlement is underwater, but you get the idea.
 - What is a village?
 What is a town?
 Usually, a village tends to be less-developed compared to a town and might even have a smaller population (although this is not always the case).
 Towns also tend to be situated in favorable locations, along popular roads or travel routes.
 Villages tend to form from a gathering of a local community.

+**Public Services**
+Restricted either by the construction or location of their homes, some Pokémon might travel to public places in a village or town to clean or relax.
+- Bathhouses & Hot Springs: Services that are generally open all-year round for cleaning and relaxation.
+Might also be a great place to hear about community news or gossip.
+- Iceboxes: Places for Pokémon who really need negative temperatures to cool off.
+They are built lower underground and can be very cold.
+Iceboxes double as places to store food for long periods of time.
+- Greenhouses: For Grass-Types in the colder months where sunlight and warmth become increasingly important.
+During other seasonal weathers, generally are left empty.
+However, some Grass-Types with specialty needs might visit these frequently, regardless of current conditions.

 #### Guilds
 Together, we're even stronger!
 Pokémon form Guilds to get benefits from having a large group of adventurers who are always willing to help one another out.
 Almost like a big family.
 Guilds construct their bases next to towns and usually have some form of specialty: Rescue, Exploration, Expedition, or even Justice... there's a lot a Guild can do.
 - They are supported by the Guild League, who supplies them with equipment, a steady stream of job requests, and regulates their activities.